Back to top

 “It compromises the reception of foreign students, some of whom will become doctoral students and will participate, tomorrow, in the influence of French science in the world,” it stated.

-Marine Le Pen’s far-right RN party won an unprecedented victory in the first round of France’s snap general election, securing its place as the biggest political party regardless of what happens in the second round of voting on July 7.
+Marine Le Pen’s far-right RN party won an unprecedented victory in the first round of France’s snap general election, with the second round of voting held on July 7.

 The RN came top in more than half of French constituencies, winning 33% of the popular vote, followed by the leftwing New Popular Front (28%) and President Macron’s centrist Together bloc (21%).